danielbodnar/awesome-stars/README.md

 ## cybersecurity

+- [farhanashrafdev/90DaysOfCyberSecurity](https://github.com/farhanashrafdev/90DaysOfCyberSecurity) - This repository contains a 90-day cybersecurity study plan, along with resources and materials for learning various cybersecurity concepts and technologies.
+The plan is organized into daily tasks, cov
+- [blst-security/cherrybomb](https://github.com/blst-security/cherrybomb) - Stop half-done APIs!
+Cherrybomb is a CLI tool that helps you avoid undefined user behaviour by auditing your API specifications, validating them and running API security tests.
 - [shadawck/awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general
 - [Shuffle/Shuffle](https://github.com/Shuffle/Shuffle) - Shuffle: A general purpose security automation platform.
 Our focus is on collaboration and resource sharing.
 - [mitre/caldera](https://github.com/mitre/caldera) - Automated Adversary Emulation Platform